rpmuller/ePubs/WesternPhilosophy.md

 as Christians believe in, but only that impersonal sort that consists in becoming more and more one with God.
-Finite things are defined by their boundaries, physical or logical, that is to say, by what they are not: "all determination is negation/' There can be only one Being who is wholly positive, and He must be absolutely infinite.
+Finite things are defined by their boundaries, physical or logical, that is to say, by what they are not: "all determination is negation."
+There can be only one Being who is wholly positive, and He must be absolutely infinite.
 Hence Spinoza is led to a complete and undiluted pantheism.